Colombia Destination Guide

 Currency & Payments

-• ATMs: Widely available in cities and tourist areas.
-Inform your bank of travel plans.
+- ATMs: Widely available in cities and tourist areas, but scarce in smaller towns.
+Inform your bank of travel plans and carry enough cash when leaving urban areas.

-• USD Acceptance: Some places accept USD, but many places accept card.
+- USD Acceptance: Some places accept USD, but many places accept cards.
 Carry some local currency for smaller businesses.

 Mobile & Internet

-• WiFi: Available in hotels, cafés, and public areas in major cities.
+- WiFi: Easily available in hotels, cafés, and public areas in major cities.
+In more remote areas, access may be limited, so plan accordingly.

 Time Zone